 Many submitters prepare their own submission.
 However, some engage the services of a planning consultant to help prepare an effective submission.
-A planning consultant can undertake a review of City Plan 2014 and the proposed development and help identify and explain the most relevant issues to include in a submission.
+A planning consultant can undertake a review of City Plan and the proposed development to help identify and explain the most relevant issues to include in a submission.
 You can find a planning consultant by visiting the Planning Institute of Australia website.

 Brisbane City Council

 Council will acknowledge receipt of the submission in writing within approximately one week.